t3n/graphql/Readme.md

             'endpoint': 'my-endpoint'
 ```

-Don't forget to load the routes at all:
+Don't forget to load your routes at all:

 ```yaml
 Neos: